drpngx/keyboard-doc/README.md

   want to split my function clusters
 * Pagination keys: home, end, page up, page down.

-Once I made the decision not to spread horizontally, going finger by finger fit nicely.
+Once I made the decision not to spread horizontally, going finger by finger fits nicely.
 If you type numbers all day long, this might not work best for you.

 ### One-handed operation